Gain practical marine ecology experience and inform local conservation and environmental management activities by interning remotely from home.

 Another important function of seagrass is as a habitat for a wide range of fish and macroinvertebrates.
 Seagrass meadows are highly successful nurseries for many different species, and research into these species gives valuable feedback on the richness of seagrass meadows.
 This is especially relevant for replanted meadows, as research helps to monitor how species establish themselves in new habitats.

 Remote interns help to analyze video footage of new and existing seagrass meadows to inform research on species density and behavior.
 This research gives revealing insight into the health of individual meadows over time.

 Invasive species that spread throughout the Mediterranean can impact marine biodiversity and ecosystem services.
 However, there is relatively little information to provide insight into the ongoing spread and impact of invasive species.

 Online marine ecology interns help to analyze film footage to identify and quantify invasive species in different habitats, contributing to action plans that mitigate the effects of foreign marine life.
-Information is used on an official scientific database that monitors the spread of invasive species all around the Mediterrenean.
+Information is used on an official scientific database that monitors the spread of invasive species all around the Mediterranean.

 Artificial reef assessment

 Artificial reefs play an important role in supporting populations of marine life that rely on natural reef habitats, which are in decline.
 Scientists are at an early stage of assessing the success of artificial reef establishment, and marine ecology interns help this analysis by monitoring video footage to determine the success of species populations in these environments.